 In the early '80's, while I was at Sundance Institute's Playwright's Conference as an actor, I realized that I was just enough of a sociopath to be a playwright.
 Idle Wheels, my first play - a semi-autobiographical examination of growing up in Alaska - was developed at Sundance and first produced at the Salt Lake Acting Company.
 I'm a member of the Ensemble Studio Theatre, the company that first produced Parking on the stage.
 I've written a few plays now and they've been seen at The Playwrights' Center of Minneapolis; LA Theatre Works; The MET Theatre; City Theatre in Miami; The Two Parts Theatre Company; The Classical Theatre Lab; and The Road Theatre in L.A.

 I used to be a Lecture Fellow at Bournemouth University School of Media in the UK and hope to make it back to talk to them again someday.
-I'm also certified to teach Hatha yoga by the White Lotus Foundation in Santa Barbara, where I still study and teach with my friends Tracey Rich and Ganga White, and I taught regular weekly classes for nearly 10 years at L.A.'s oldest studio, The Center for Yoga (founded by Ganga White in 1967) part of the YogaWorks family.
+I'm also certified to teach Hatha yoga by the White Lotus Foundation in Santa Barbara, where I still study and teach with my friends Tracey Rich and Ganga White, in addition to sitting on their Board of Trustees.
+I taught regular weekly classes for nearly 10 years at L.A.'s oldest studio, The Center for Yoga (founded by Ganga White in 1967) part of the YogaWorks family.
 You can find out more about my yoga practice here.

 There are few artists in the American theatre with the intelligence and sheer audacity of James Morrison.
 As both actor and writer, his contribution to the theatre is undeniable in his powerful quest for truth.